openstack/zun/HACKING.rst

   with a sequence of key-value pairs.
 - [Z338] Use assertIn/NotIn(A, B) rather than assertEqual(A in B, True/False).
 - [Z339] Don't use xrange()
+- [Z352] LOG.warn is deprecated.
+Enforce use of LOG.warning.